Impaction for Undergraduate Admission

 Impaction Criteria for Transfers

 CSU eligible transfer applicants will be ranked in each major based on their self-reported GPA (as reported in the required supplemental application).
-For fall 2017, some programs will give preference in the impaction process to transfer applicants who have completed program-specific preparatory courses.
-For these programs, applicants will be ranked for admission to major based on a combination of self-reported GPA and successful completion of approved program-specific courses by the end of the preceding Spring term.
+For each admission cycle, some programs will give preference in the impaction process to transfer applicants who have completed program-specific preparatory courses.
+For these programs, applicants will be ranked for admission to major based on a combination of self-reported GPA and successful completion of approved program-specific courses.

 - Fall 2017 Transfer impaction results can be found on our impaction results for Fall 2017 page.